 Do I have a treat for you today!

-This is one of my favorite flavor combinations and a take on a very traditional dessert from Uruguay called Postre Chajá - in Spanish postre means dessert and Chajá is a bird with fluffy wings.
+This is one of my favorite flavor combinations and a take on a very traditional dessert from Uruguay called Postre Chajá - in Spanish postre means dessert, and Chajá is a bird with fluffy wings.
+Beats me why it's part of the recipe title.

-- Cake: citrus cakes are a great companion for the rest of the ingredients.
-I like to use a simple lemon pound cake or my favorite lemon olive oil bundt cake.
-Another cake that I used is the olive oil cake from Food52 if you want to add some liquor and orange to the flavor mix.
+- Cake: use store-bought or homemade pound or butter cakes, vanilla or lemon flavored, like this simple lemon pound cake or our favorite butter cake.
+For a more sophisticated trifle, you can try the lemon olive oil bundt cake or olive oil cake from Food52 if you want to add some liquor and orange to the flavor mix.

-- Meringue: these are the dry meringues that sometimes are called meringue cookies.
-You want to crumble them so the soft pavlova-style ones are not recommended.
+- Meringue cookies are dry meringues and will be crumbled, so the soft pavlova-style ones are not recommended.

 Whipped cream

-I never use light creams for this type of recipe because for me they don't have the right consistency or flavor.
-But if you like and are familiar with it, by all means, use it.
+I never use light creams for this type of recipe because they don't have the right consistency or flavor.

 Sour cream or cream cheese: I always add a few tablespoons to the cream before whipping.
-They give it more structure and it holds better after whipped for a couple of days.
+They add structure so it holds better after being whipped for several days.
 But you can omit it.

 About dulce de leche

 It is a milk jam.
 Milk and sugar are cooked until thick and dark.
-I use dulce de leche a lot because I'm from Argentina and it's our jam, literally, pun intended.
+I use dulce de leche a lot because I'm from Argentina, and it's our jam, pun intended.

 You can buy it online (see Notes in the recipe card below) or make your own dulce de leche.
-Spoiler alert: It takes some time but it's so worth it IMO.
+Spoiler alert: It takes some time, but it's worth it.

 - Make-ahead: I like to make it 1 hour (or so) so the cake has time to soak the juices and the peaches to soften because I like them better that way.

-- Customize: depending on your taste, use more or less cream, or dulce de leche, or even another fruit.
-This is fantastic also with fresh strawberries.
+- Customize: depending on your taste, use more or less cream, dulce de leche, or another fruit like fresh strawberries.

 - Custard: add a layer of vanilla custard instead of, or in addition to, the whipped cream.